 Famous as the chambers of daytime reality TV’s Judge Rinder (aka Robert Rinder), 2 Hare Court is one of the country’s leading criminal and regulatory sets.
-It is home to more than 60 barristers, including 20 silks, who prosecute and defend some of the most high-profile cases around.
+It is home to 60 barristers, including 21 silks, who prosecute and defend some of the most high-profile cases around.
 Head of chambers Jonathan Laidlaw QC successfully represented News International chief executive Rebekah Brooks in the phone hacking case and acted for the Football Association in the Hillsborough Inquests.
-Prosecuting, one 2 Hare silk recently secured the conviction of a man for two brutal murders that took place in Clapham eleven years ago.
+Prosecuting, one 2 Hare silk also secured the conviction of a man for two brutal murders that took place in Clapham eleven years ago.
 For the defence, two of the set’s QCs got acquittals in a gang-related murder, and the first prosecution of a far right organisation since the Second World War.

 Chambers offers two 12-month pupillages a year, paying £30,000 in the first six months and guaranteeing £10,000 earnings in the second.
 While the pay is not the highest (although for the criminal bar it’s pretty good), it is the training that sets it apart, earning an A rating in the Legal Cheek Junior Barrister Survey.

 On top of assessment by their supervisor and other tenants, pupils take part in an intense in-house advocacy programme, in which they perform monthly exercises in front of members of the pupillage committee and others.
 One pupil remarks: “It’s like being in a zoo” and is “scary as hell, but totally invaluable”.
 Another says: “You get taught over a period of months by people doing some of the toughest criminal cases around”.